filipdumitrascu/parallel_graph/README.md

 Once tasks are put in the task queue, the threads poll tasks, and start running them.
 A thread pool creates **N** threads upon its creation and does not destroy (join) them throughout its lifetime.
 That way, the penalty of creating and destroying threads ad-hoc is avoided.
-As such, you must implement the following functions (marked with `TODO` in the provided skeleton, in `src/os_threadpool.c`):

 - `enqueue_task()`: Enqueue task to the shared task queue.
   Use synchronization.